sramam/npm-run-batch/README.md

     npm-run-batch
     run-batch

-These are meant to be invoked from npm-run scripts.
+These are meant to be invoked from npm-run scripts and used for the grouping of batch sequences as we shall see next.

 In your package.json, define tasks as usual, but they do only one thing.
 The batch operations are the ones that are the meat of your run-script.